Samuel-Loga/Shadowserver-Data-Processing-and-Analysis-Toolkit/README.md

 ## Scripts Overview

+- **`email_downloader.py`**: Automates fetching of reports from Shadowserver emails.
+It connects to your email inbox via IMAP, searches for unread emails from Shadowserver, and downloads report files to `src` folder.
 - **`shadowserver_files_processor.py`**: The primary data aggregation script.
 It reads new reports from a source directory and merges them into a master `destination.csv`.
 - **`deduplicate_records.py`**: A cleaning utility that processes the master file to remove redundant entries while intelligently updating the recurring issue count.
 - **`split_csv_by_ip.py`**: A segmentation script that splits a large CSV into multiple smaller files based on the first three octets of the IP address.